spiffe/spiffe/standards/WIT-SVID.md

 For a WIT-SVID, this cparameter MUST be present.
 This differs from the upstream WIT itself where this parameter is optional.

-The precise structure of this parameter is unspecified and it MUST be treated by verifiers as a case-sensitive string.
+The format of the value of this parameter is unspecified and it MUST be treated by verifiers as a case-sensitive string.

 The issuer MUST ensure that the value set within the `kid` parameter is unique to each issuing key-pair.